alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 This dataset is heavily imbalanced.
 Only 0.2 % were fraud transactions.

 ## Results
 Six different models were built.
 The models were evaluated using 5-folds cross-validation.
-Random Forest achieved the lowest cost, followed by K-Nearest Neighbors and so on.
+Random Forest achieved the lowest __Cost (RM)__, followed by K-Nearest Neighbors and so on.
 Notice that the higher the F1-score, the lower the cost.
 But the problem with Random Forest and K-Nearest Neighbors is they took long time to train.
   - Random Forest took 17.6 minutes to train for 5-folds.
   - K-Nearest Neighbors took 1 hour 48 minutes to train for 5-folds.
   - Decision Tree only took 1.6 minutes to train for 5-folds.

 Random Forest will be used as baseline model, and we will tune the hyperparameters of Decision Tree and implement threshold analysis to beat the baseline score.
 Fraud cost costs higher compare to monitoring cost.
 So, to get a higher F1-score, recall score must never decrease.
 It either stays the same or increases.
-Recall score of our baseline model is crucial here.
+Recall score of our baseline is crucial here.

 <table border="1" class="dataframe">
   <thead>